Ritchie Valens in Concert at Pacoima Jr. High: Background

 On December 10, 1958, Valens, having completed a recent tour of Hawaii, gave a performance at his alma mater, Pacoima Junior High School.
 The show was emceed by Gail Smith, a close friend of his who later became president of the Ritchie Valens Memorial Fan Club in Los Angeles.
 Valens's guitar and vocals were accompanied only by drummer Don Phillips.
 The concert was taped using a small portable tape recorder.

 After Valens's untimely death on February 3, 1959, numerous Ritchie Valens Fan Clubs were formed all over the nation.
 By late 1960, with no further records released since the Ritchie album a year before, his manager Robert Keane received letters en masse from fan club members who were hoping there were more of Valens's songs to be released.
 Keane responded by obtaining the tape from the Pacoima Junior High show and pressing it to record.
-To fill the "live" side of the album, an early demo of "Come On, Let's Go", bearing no resemblance to the released "hit" version, was added with live audience dubbed in.
+To fill the "live" side of the album, an early demo of "Come On, Let's Go", bearing no textual resemblance to the released "hit" version, was added with live audience dubbed in.
 As Valens' entire Gold Star Studios master output had been released on his first two albums, side two was filled with unfinished demos recorded at Keane's home studio.
 Keane provided narrative descriptions of each track.